ItalyPaleAle/unlocker/README.md

   --password $(openssl rand -base64 30)
 ```

-Take note of the output of the last command, which includes the values for the configuration file:
+Take note of the output of the last command, which includes the values for the `config.yaml` file:

 - `appId` is the value for `azure.clientId`
 - `password` is the value for `azure.clientSecret`